Supermagnum/98keys-ergo/README.md

 # 98keys-ergo
-A 98 key ergonomic. split keyboard.
+A 98 key ergonomic,split keyboard.

 It has dual arrow key pads.